 It’s been proven as apps have shifted away from the ‘hamburger’ navigation, to a bottom bar, engagement and browsing metrics have increased.
 Over time these findings have an impact on the thought process of those designing websites.
+So I wanted to explore as an alternative for websites tab bar style navigation.
 I’ve detailed a list of websites that are using the tab bar navigation.

 Why the change?

 Usability research posts have found it improves engagement and exploration of a website.
 Which is something most people want to improve1.
-In apps this has more freedom for implementation, it’s long been part of iOS and as of more recently Android.
+In apps there is more freedom for implementation, as has long been part of iOS and as more recently Android.

-However, it still remains elusive for websites in the sense of the way it’s implemented in apps.
-It’s usability could be better on iOS and the potential clash with other UI elements can make it more difficult to use.
+However, it still remains elusive for websites, in the sense of the behaviour and experience in apps.
+For example, usability could be better on iOS and the potential clash with other UI elements, can make it difficult to use.

-As phones have got larger and Google has started recommending it for Android, is the usability issue something to reconsider on websites?
+As phones have got larger and Google has started recommending it for Android, is the usability issue something to reconsider on websites and is it now a balance of trade offs?
 I’ve found several websites that haven’t been afraid to question this.

 I like how this combines the navigation with the event details.
 You can scroll through the page and access that at any point as well as other areas of the website.